wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Simulation studies have shown that, especially in the case of the combination of short internal branches and long terminal branches, the parsimony approach can give wrong topologies.
 The reason for this is that in such long-branch cases *false* synapomorphies can form, producing wrong clades.
 After all, long branches mean "many changes" and with a nucleotide alphabet of "only" A, C, G and T the same nucleotides can easily occur in one MSA position by chance.
-This phenomenon has become known as *long branch attraction* and has been especially challenging in, for instance, the placement of early land plant lineages.
+This phenomenon has become known as *long-branch attraction* and has been especially challenging in, for instance, the placement of early land plant lineages.
 These lineages (i.e. *Amborella*, *Nymphea*) are on long branches in isolated positions in the phylogenetic tree and have proven difficult to place with confidence.
 Applying models of nucleotide substitution in sequence divergence estimation and modelling of branch lengths ([Estimating sequence divergence](estimatingsequencedivergence)) has been shown to overcome parts of this problem.